GLOBAL MARKETS-Oil on the boil, stocks and bonds toil

 With the WallStreetBets/Reddit retail trading tumult having eased this week, markets were back in their comfort zone of corporate earnings, economic data and central bank meetings.

-Britain's sterling also saw its biggest fall in three weeks as traders waited to see whether the Bank of England would formally endorse negative interest rates as a potential future option.
+It initially saw is biggest fall in three weeks as traders waited to see whether the Bank of England would formally endorse negative interest rates as a potential future option, but recovered it all once it did, with the caveat it wouldn't be for at least for six months.

 At the end of last year, expectations were building that their introduction could be imminent.
 But Britain's speedy COVID-19 vaccine rollout since then has eased those bets.